OGSR/OGSR-Engine/ogsr_engine/xrCDB/ReadMe.txt

 	- I code in 1600*1200, so some lines may look a bit long..
 	- This version is not as polished as the previous one due to lack of time.
 The stabbing & sphere queries can still be optimized: for example by trying other atomic overlap tests.
 I'm using my first ray-AABB code, but the newer one seems better.
-Tim Schröder's one is good as well.
+Tim SchrÑ†der's one is good as well.
 See: www.codercorner.com/RayAABB.cpp
 	- The trees can easily be compressed even more, I save this for later (lack of time, lack of time!)
 	- I removed various tests before releasing this one:
 		- a separation line, a.k.a. "front" in QuickCD, because gains were unclear